hruthi1111/learning-python-da/README.md

 - Day 3: Lists, loops, and basic data analysis
 - Day 4: Grades with numbers
 - Day 5: Using dictionaries to represent structured data
 - Day 6: Simple expense tracking and analysis
+- Day 7: Reading/Acessing the already existed or created file data